pineboat/pineboat.github.io/content/post/shipping-beats-perfection.md

 [KamensBlog]: http://bjk5.com/post/60760280107/shipping-beats-perfection-explained

 For quite sometime I've been trying to create my own blog.
 I wanted to share what I learned.
 I was forgetting things faster than the rate at which I learned them.
-I wanted to keep writing so that I can retain them longer and also help someone on the way.
+I wanted to keep writing so that I can retain them longer and also help someone on the way (which could be the future-me trying to solve the same problem).

 But there were quite a few reasons that kept coming to the surface; I didn't realize I was rationalizing until I realized I've been procrastinating for a very long time.
 Here are some of them which you might identify if you have ever thought about writing in the open internet.